UCL-MIRSG/.github/work-items.md

 ## Proposed but not Implemented Issue Types

-- 🐳 **Epic** - A business initiative to be accomplished - usually through a set of related features - *e.g. [EPIC] Enable compute integration with XNAT*
 - 👥 **Discussion** - A suggestion, idea, or request for comment to get documented consensus on a topic before committing to non-trivial work - *e.g. [DISCUSSION] How should we support compute?*

 ## Useful links